RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection).md

   + **FIRM version**: 2.50-11
   + If either of these do not display the versions above, make sure you used the correct NFIRM zip and try flashing NFIRM again
 5. Press any button to exit back to the Homebrew Launcher

-##### Section VI - Formatting device

-This will prevent the soft brick described in [9.2.0 Downgrade](9.2.0-downgrade).
-The backup you made earlier will be used to restore your device once you get to the [Installing arm9loaderhax](installing-arm9loaderhax).
-{: .notice--info}

-You will not lose any data as long as you have that backup and restore it once you get to the [Installing arm9loaderhax](installing-arm9loaderhax).
-{: .notice--info}

-You will not be able to use any secondary entrypoints that have been installed to the device.
-These are Homebrew Launcher entrypoints that had to be installed with other homebrew launcher entrypoints, such as steelhax.
-This only applies to eShop versions *(except in the case of [genhax](https://github.com/svanheulen/genhax), which is installed with console specific data)*.
-{: .notice--warning}

-This step is optional (such as if your homebrew launcher is one of the ones described above), but do be warned that not formatting has the risk a soft brick, which is described on [9.2.0 Downgrade](9.2.0-downgrade).
-{: .notice--warning}

-1. From the Homebrew Launcher, launch TinyFormat
-2. Press (Y) to format the device
-3. Do the initial setup of your device

 Your version number will *not* have changed in the settings.
 {: .notice--info}